Skip to content

 • session.command.member_incapacitated — the member cannot act.

-• session.command.unknown_item — an entry names no equipment item.
+• session.command.unknown_item — an entry names no equipment item at all.

 • items.purchase.insufficient_funds — the purse cannot cover the total.